bricepepin/angular-firestype/README.md

  Works the same as `structure` but for collections instead of objects.
  For example, collection `users` have a subcollection `messages` (/users/{userId}/messages in Firestore) of custom type `Message`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested subcollections.

+AngularFiretype add some model checking : you cannot add a document to a collection not defined in your mapping object.
+If you try to do so, you'll get the following error: *Model descriptor not found for path: your/current/path*

 ## Differences with AngularFirestore
 AngularFirestype presents a few differences with AngularFirestore :
 - The module is initialized via `AngularFirestypeModule.forRoot(model)` :
     This is used to pass the mapping object to AngularFirestype.
 If you need offline persistance, call `AngularFirestypeModule.forRoot(model, true)` instead.
+- You cannot add a document to a collection not defined in AngularFiretype's model mapping.
 - `Collection` and `Document` replace `AngularFirestoreCollection` and `AngularFirestoreDocument`.
     They work with custom types, inferred from the collection path and the mapping object.
 They also have two additional helper methods :
   - `current(callback: (model: T) => void)` :